The Complete Guide To Incorporating Butter Into A Healthy Diet

 Therefore, if one exhibits any sign of allergy after consuming butter, immediate medical attention should be sought.

-The impact of excess demand for this ingredient also has significant implications on the global dairy industry and at large.
+The impact of excess demand for this ingredient also has significant implications on the global dairy industry and environment at large.

 Massive production fuelled by unchecked consumer behaviour leads not only to detrimental environmental effects but also ethical concerns regarding animal welfare within the dairy farming sector.